Chapter 08

 In Today's Words:

-I knew I was worrying my family and I remembered Dad's warnings, but I couldn't stop thinking about my project even though I knew it was disgusting.
+I knew I was worrying my family and remembered Dad's warnings, but I could not stop thinking about my project even though I knew it was disgusting and was hurting people who loved me.
+That is the classic addiction loop: awareness without the power to change course, which is why outside intervention matters before harm becomes irreversible.

 "Life and death appeared to me ideal bounds, which I should first break through, and pour a torrent of light into our dark world.
 A new species would bless me as its creator and source."